zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## multisegmentforautomation.js
+"Industrial Strength" version of the multisegment pattern that only works with home automation controllers.
+All setup and control is done via the websockets interface.
+There is no Web UI.  **If you have a home automation system that supports it, like the Hubitat Elevation, this is the multisegment pattern you want.**  See the setup guide - MULTISEG_HA.md - for full instructions and lists of settings and effects.

+## multisegmentdemo.js
+Demonstration/testbed for the multisegment pattern, with Pixelblaze Web UI controls.
+If you don't have a home automation system and/or just want to see what the multisegment pattern can do, this is the one to try!
+Again, See the setup guide - MULTISEG_HA.md - for full instructions and lists of settings and effects.

 ## voronoimix2D.js
 Draws a bunch of colorful, animated Voronoi distance related patterns.
 Lots of UI controls -- this one is an experimental testbed, meant for